logancollingwood/smashlounge2/readme.md

 an external API as well as a more modular interface.

 ##Installation
---Run `composer install` to install php libraries.
+1. Run `composer install` to install php libraries.
 These external dependencies can be found in composer.json.

---Update .env.example and fill in with local mysql credentials.
+2. Update .env.example and fill in with local mysql credentials.
 Once this is done, save as .env.

---Run `sudo npm install` to install node dependencies
+3. Run `sudo npm install` to install node dependencies

---Create database `smashlounge` or whatever you want to call it (just update .env) --Run `php artisan migrate` to create database migration --Run `php artisan db:seed` to run seed
+4. Create database `smashlounge` or whatever you want to call it (just update .env)
+5. Run `php artisan migrate` to create database migration
+6. Run `php artisan db:seed` to run seed

 ###Serve
 serve the application with `php artisan serve`